I’ve read several articles lately from parents and others that ask people to not send kids to school when they have colds.

 Even though I’m a stay-home mom and wouldn’t lose time off at work, or in my former job, interrupt clients who are coming to see me, I’m afraid I was raised under the philosophy “If you aren’t puking or running a temperature, you’re going to school.”
 (On a side note, that’s probably why girls dealing with menstrual cramps annoyed me so much; I still had to go to school.)

-However, there’s the “common cold.”
+However, there’s the “common cold”.
 I know this will sound defensive, and I probably am defending my actions.
 My kiddo will be attending school, snotty nose and all.
-Yes, it takes reminders, but I have taught them about Kleenexes and sanitizer.
+Yes, it takes reminders, but I have taught him about Kleenexes and sanitizer.
 We wash hands.
 We cover our coughs.

 I also know there are people, especially kids, who end up in the emergency room because they are exposed to illnesses at school.
 I know they have to disinfect their homes and are physically unable to build up an immunity.
 I know there are parents who have to deal with lost time and lost income.
 I know there are some parents who fear for their child’s life.